 Simon also conducts evening presentations to parent groups to keep parents abreast of what their child is learning, thus promoting open discussions at home.
 This also gives parents the opportunity to ask questions to alleviate their growing fears caused by the often tragic drug-related stories frequently reported in the media.

-Simon has been invited to run 2 seminars at the Headmasters and Headmistresses Conference (HMC) in Scotland in October 2015.
+Simon has also run seminars to Heads of schools at the Headmasters and Headmistresses Conference (HMC) in 2011 and 2015.

 "I would like to recommend Simon Leigh to schools or groups who are involved in educating young people about drugs.
 The session, run by Simon, that I attended was an extraordinary experience.
 As a presenter, he was engaging, informative and had the authenticity of someone who knew the dangers of drugs from first-hand experience.
 His message came across in vivid form that certainly caused the pupils to think carefully about the implication of ever taking drugs.
 A highly effective session."
 Martin Biltcliffe, Head of Drama.